siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     You can use this alternative syntax wisely to make your code more readable without being too complex to follow.

 3. The command `code-filter` should count the records with a give response code.
 To do that, you will use the `filter` method.
 The easiest way is to provide the test as a string, e.g., `"response=200"`.
 Alternatively, you can use the expression `$"response" === 200`.
 For the latter, make use that you ipmort the implicit coversion using the statement `import spark.implicits._` in your program.
+    * Complete `TODO 10`

-The output should look similar to the following.
+    The output should be the same as in [IV. `count-all` and `code-filter`](#iv-count-all-and-code-filter-10-minutes).

-    ```text
-    Total count for file 'nasa_19950801.tsv' with response code 200 is 27972
-    Total count for file '19950630.23-19950801.00.tsv' with response code 302 is 46573
-    ```

     The following SQL command will also return the same result.